0xrusowsky/blog/content/articles/ethereum-virtual-machine-pt1.md

 ### Execution Environment

 Environmental data necessary for the execution of the state transition.
-This section is quite self-explanatory thanks to the verbose (great) comments, and shouldn't be new to people who are already familiar with the Ethereum network.
+This section is quite self-explanatory thanks to the verbose (great) comments of the `revm` contributors.
+Overall, it shouldn't introduce new topics to people who are already familiar with the Ethereum network.

 ```rs
 /// EVM environment configuration.